Staffing Levels and Dependency Audit - Care Homes

 • Q21 | Unanswered

-Are activity and social engagement needs factored into staffing planning (to avoid ‘basic care only’ delivery)?
+Are activity, social engagement and emotional wellbeing needs factored into staffing planning?

 Supporting Notes